18F/before-you-ship/_includes/checklist.md

 ## TODOs

+If your system isn't live yet, "production" refers to the environment that _will_ be production.

 ### Phase 1: ATO Sprint prerequisites

 Everything in this section needs to be completed before the project will be scheduled for an ATO Sprint.